aiven/devportal/docs/products/kafka/kafka-connect/howto/debezium-source-connector-pg.rst

 Create a Debezium source connector for PostgreSQL
 =================================================

-The Debezium source connector extracts the changes committed to the transaction log in a relational database, such as PostgreSQL, and provides them in a standard format into an Apache Kafka topic where can be transformed and read by multiple consumers.
+The Debezium source connector extracts the changes committed to the transaction log in a relational database, such as PostgreSQL, and writes them to an Apache Kafka topic in a standard format where they can be transformed and read by multiple consumers.

 ..
 Tip::